 The house and estate were passed to the National Trust for Scotland by William's bachelor grandson, Major Alan Gordon, in 1948.
 The NTS have since continued to maintain and develop the 24 hectares of gardens around Threave House as a visitor attraction.
 The gardens also serve as a live classroom for the NTS's School of Practical Gardening, which offers much sought after one year courses in the practical skills of amenity gardening.

 The course is based in Threave House, part of which has been converted into flats for students.
-The public rooms at Threave House have been restored much as they would have been in 1938, and guided tours are available to the public from March to October: see details on the right.
+The public rooms at Threave House have been restored much as they would have been in 1938, and guided tours are available to the public from March to October: info via links in the Visitor Information section of this page.

 The gardens are sited amid generally west sloping wooded parkland.
 They make no attempt to reflect any particular period of the gardens' history, instead serving the expectations of today's visitors and the needs of the School of Practical Gardening.